mfouda/epsilon/docs/examples.rst

 ========

-Examples of using Epsilon to solve various optimization problems, especially those arising in statistics in machine learning.
-On :ref:`classic ML datasets <classic>`, Epsilon rapidly reproduces (near) state-of-the-art results within the rapid prototyping environment provided by CXVPY and numerical Python.
-On :ref:`more complex convex models <complex>`, we demonstrate the expressive power of declarative convex programming in developing more sophisticated convex models.
+Examples of using Epsilon to solve various optimization problems, especially those arising in statistical machine learning.
+On :ref:`classic ML datasets <classic>`, Epsilon reproduces (near) state-of-the-art results within the rapid prototyping environment provided by CVXPY and numerical Python.
+On :ref:`more complex convex models <complex>`, we demonstrate the expressive power of declarative programming in building objective functions and constraints extending beyond the standard regularized loss models typical to classical machine learning.

 .. _classic: